Ready to EXPLORE Songdo Incheon?

-2) The Central Park: Exit out of southeast entry doors of G-Tower and you’ll walk onto the Central Park, one of seven lovely parks in Songdo; the park walkway runs along a man-made stream with beautifully landscaped garden abound; I finally got to experience the beauty of “snowing” of cherry blossom petals; I take a walk in this park twice a day, being amused each time taking pictures at different angles and at different hour of the day; at the east boathouse, numerous family/kid-friendly water/land excursions are available: Kayaking/Pedal-boating/Cruising/Family-biking; I can’t help but smile as I watch the families/friends/lovers of all age take in all that the Central Park has to offer.
+2) The Central Park: Exit out of southeast entry doors of G-Tower and you’ll walk onto the Central Park, one of seven lovely parks in Songdo; the park walkway runs along a man-made stream with beautifully landscaped garden abound; I take a walk in this park twice a day, being amused each time, taking pictures at different angles and at different hour of the day; I finally got to experience the beauty of “snowing” of cherry blossom petals.
+At the east boathouse, numerous family/kid-friendly water/land excursions are available: Kayaking/Paddle-boating/Cruising/Family-biking; I can’t help but smile as I watch the families/friends/lovers of all age take in all that the Central Park has to offer.

-A view from the 2nd floor look-out deck of East Boathouse.
+The East Boathouse and a view from the 2nd floor look-out deck.

 3) NC Cube Canal Walk: An outdoor mall centered around canals with whimsical statues and waterwork.
-I don’t like to shop, so I didn’t visit the NC Cube Canal Walk until much later; now, I regret that I didn’t visit sooner.
 A European style outdoor mall with international retail stores offering everything from shoes, clothes to make-up.
-I was most impressed with the variety of restaurants/coffee shops AND fun canals at the center.
-It is four blocks long and named with four season of Spring, Summer, Autumn and Winter (when addressing a desitination, one refers to the season for location); each block (season) has its own canal with artsy, whimsical statues/figurines.
-Most of the restaurants are located on the upper floor as the cafes rule the main level.
-On weekends, mini concerts/fairs and side-walk sales entise and entertain many young families and couples on a date.
+I was most impressed with the variety of restaurants/cafes AND fun canals at the center.
+It is four blocks long, each named with a season of Spring, Summer, Autumn and Winter (when addressing a desitination, one refers to the season for location); each block (season) has its own canal with artsy, whimsical statues/figurines.
+Most of the restaurants are located on the upper floor as the cafes rule the ground level.
+On weekends, mini concerts/fairs and side-walk sales entertain many young families and couples on a date.
 My daily morning walk now ends at the NC Cube Canal Walk with an order of cafe-latte.
 I love people-watching; it’s a perfect spot to sit in one of many parasoled sitting areas as I watch all sort of visitors and sip my latte.

 5) Triple Street: Much anticipated mega mall, Triple Street, opened on 4/29/2017.
 It also has Songdo’s very first theater, Megabox, and a large outdoor performance stage.
 My favorite is the rooftop which has huge playgrounds and photo-op gardens.

-Lastly, stay til sun goes down and enjoy the skyscrapers’ bright/playful lights and take a leisurely stroll along Central Park river.
+Lastly, stay til sun goes down and enjoy the skyscrapers’ bright/playful lights and take a leisurely stroll along the Central Park stream.